KaroshiBee/weevil/README.md

 # weevil

-A console based, graphical debugger for Michelson
+A debugger for Michelson in OCaml.

-Uses [Notty](https://github.com/pqwy/notty) and [Nottui](https://github.com/let-def/lwd/tree/master/lib/nottui-lwt) for the terminal-based UI.
+Hooks straight into the [Octez](https://gitlab.com/tezos/tezos) Michelson interpreter.

+Wraps everything up in the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/overview).